 - First, make sure you don't already have an ESP8266 core version installed using the Board Manager (see above).
-If you do, uninstall it from the Board Manager before proceeding.
-It is also advisable to erase the .arduino15 (Linux) or Arduino15 (MacOS) contents. - Open the console and go to Arduino directory.
+If you do, uninstall it from the Board Manager before proceeding. - Open the console and go to Arduino directory.
 This can be either your sketchbook directory (usually <Documents>/Arduino), or the directory of Arduino application itself, the choice is up to you. - Clone this repository into hardware/esp8266com/esp8266 directory.
 Alternatively, clone it elsewhere and create a symlink, if your OS supports them.